-The Libratone Zipp is a total rework of its 2012 original.
-The new quirky zip-up design is fun, while the physical size - which perhaps makes it a bit too large to cart around outside of the house - lends well to stomping bass and audio output considering its £219 price point.
+The Libratone Zipp is a total rework of the original speaker that dates back to 2012.
+The new quirky zip-up design is fun, while the physical size - which perhaps makes it a bit too large to cart around outside of the house - lends well to stomping bass and audio output.

 That's the rub of it really: for only about £50 more than many smaller portable competitors, the Zipp gives an extra wallop of sound.
-If you're after an at-home portable speaker then Libratone, whether you know the name or not, seems to have that corner of the market neatly zipped-up here.
+If you're after an at-home portable speaker then Libratone seems to have things neatly zipped-up here.

-The UE Boom 2 takes one of our favourite portable Bluetooth speakers, the original UE Boom, and makes it even better for round two.
-Full-on waterproofing and sharper sound match with a great looking cylindrical design - but it's more remake than sequel.
+The UE Boom 2 was excellent - taking one of our favourite portable Bluetooth speakers, the original UE Boom, and makes it even better.
+There was also IP67 waterproofing and a sharper sound.

 If you're looking for portable, premium sound wherever you are, then the UE Boom 2 hits the nail on the head.
 Have reasonable expectations for bass delivery and it's one seriously hot Bluetooth speaker.

 Marshall Kilburn II